 Tertiary Sexual Characteristics: While all trolls have black lips (as stated in Kanaya's introduction), the boys and Nepeta are depicted with lips the same color as their skin, i.e. grey.
 This is because all the other girls apparently do care about fashion enough to wear lipstick.
 Also, only the female trolls are drawn with eyelashes, and many of them wear eye makeup.

-Doc Scratch has to die in order to become a, ahem, "excellent host" for Lord English.
+Doc Scratch has to die in order to become an, ahem, "excellent host" for Lord English.
 The means by which this happens are complex to say the least.

 In the A1 session, Meenah deliberately blew up herself and her 11 teammates as soon as The Scratch was past the point of no return, so that they could continue to exist in dream bubbles after death and help shape events in the A2 session.

 In the B2 session, Dirk uses a microwave-sized sendificator to decapitate himself and send his severed head backwards through time to Jake.
 The Autoresponder went along for the ride via his glasses and instructed Jake to kiss the head.
-After a certain amount of squicked out "You want me to do WHAT???", Jake lays one on Dirk, reviving him via his dreamself.
-Dirk is then in position to round up Roxy and Jane, get all four players synchronized in space and time, and complete a stable time loop guaranteeing that this will remain the alpha timeline.
+After a certain amount of squicked-out "You want me to do WHAT???", Jake lays one on Dirk, reviving him via his dreamself.
+Dirk is then in position to round up Roxy and Jane, get all four players synchronized in space and time, and wake Jake up so he can kiss Dirk's decapitated head, thereby completing a stable time loop and guaranteeing that this will remain the alpha timeline.

 Theme Naming: There are few names that don't fit some sort of pattern.